Configuration Guide

 • Purpose: Conservative adjustment for potential data lag

-• When Applied: Automatically reduces gross EV when funding rate data is >4 minutes old
+• When Applied: Reduces gross EV when funding rate data age exceeds staleness_haircut_threshold_secs (default: 120s)

 Example EV Calculation: